 You will be eligible for state healthcare in Russia as soon as your employer registers you.
 You can choose which doctor to register with.
 However, if you’re using state healthcare you will need to ensure that your doctor is contracted to provide statutory care.
 When you register with a Russian doctor, you will need to show proof of health insurance.
 See our guide to health insurance in Russia for more information.

-Russian doctors, and Russian specialists, work in medical centres, clinics and hospitals.
+Russian doctors, and Russian specialists, work in medical centers, clinics, and hospitals.
 Most operate by appointment, although you can turn up and sometimes make an appointment for the same day if they are not too busy.

 See our guide to health insurance in Russia for more information.